jphill01/HACSim.R/README.md

 Within the simulation algorithm, species haplotypes are treated as distinct character labels (1, 2, ...), where 1 denotes the most frequent haplotype, 2 denotes the second-most frequent haplotype, and so forth.
 The algorithm then randomly samples species haplotype labels in an iterative fashion, until all unique haplotypes have been observed.
 The idea is that levels of species haplotypic variation that are currently catalogued in BOLD can serve as proxies for total haplotype diversity that may exist for a given species.

-HACSim.R comprises two main functions (relevant code found in the files HAC.sim.R and HAC.simrep.R):
+HACSim.R comprises three main functions (relevant code found in the files HAC.sim.R and HAC.simrep.R):

+> HACHypothetical()

-> HAC.sim()
+> HACReal()

 > HAC.simrep().